Prescription Drugs

 Step Therapy

-If you take medication to treat certain conditions, Express Scripts works with you and your doctor to see if you should first try a less expensive brand or over-the-counter drug before trying the brand-name-only medication (a process called “step therapy”).
+If you take medication to treat certain conditions, Prime Therapeutics works with you and your doctor to see if you should first try a less expensive brand or over-the-counter drug before trying the brand-name-only medication (a process called “step therapy”).
 As part of the step therapy program, a message is automatically sent to the dispensing pharmacist to encourage him or her to check whether a generic or preferred brand medication would be appropriate for you or your covered dependents.
 If you attempt to fill a prescription for a higher-cost non-preferred medication without having first tried the preferred medication, your prescription will not be covered.
 (Note: You can still fill your prescription but you will be responsible for paying the full cost.)
 If this happens, your pharmacist can contact your doctor to ask if you can switch to a generic alternative, or you can speak to your doctor on your own.

 Quantity Management